Available with Image Analyst license.

-Dataset that defines the zones.
+The dataset that defines the zones.
 The zones can be defined by an integer raster.

-Raster that contains the values on which to calculate a statistic.
+The raster that contains the values on which to calculate a statistic.

-Statistic type to be calculated.
+Specifies the statistic type to be calculated.

 The percentile to calculate.
 The default is 90, for the 90th percentile.

-The values can range from 0 through 100.
+The value can range from 0 through 100.
 The 0th percentile is essentially equivalent to the Minimum statistic, and the 100th percentile is equivalent to Maximum.
 A value of 50 will produce essentially the same result as the Median statistic.